Frequently Asked Questions about Food Premises Registration

 How do I register?

-By filling in a simple form.
+By filling in a simple online form.
 Registration cannot be refused and there is no charge.

-The registration form must be sent to your local authority, and if the form is sent to the wrong address your application will not take effect until it is received at the proper place.
+You must apply to the correct local authority.
+If it is sent to the wrong authority, your application will not take effect until it is received at the proper place.

 If you use premises in more than one local authority area, you must register with each authority separately.